kalheyn/node-app/readme.md

 ## Getting Started

-Follow these instructions to run this web application on your own machine.
+You can follow these instructions to run this web application on your own machine.

 ### Download Files

-Start by downloading the files from this git repository.
+Get started by downloading the files from this git repository.
 Here is one way of doing so:

 1. Code > Download ZIP
 2. Save ZIP and extract files